 Middlesex County currently owns a total of 2,500 acres of woodlands; of which, over 2,000 acres are located in the southwest portion of the County in an area referred to as "Skunks Misery".
 The County terminated a Managed Forest Agreement with the Ministry of Natural Resources in 2000 and took over the responsibility of managing its own woodlands.

 In October of 2000, the County hired a consultant to complete a Comprehensive Woodlands Management Plan.
-The Plan will guide all activities within the Middlesex County owned woodlands for a period of 20 years and will consist of two component plans; a 20 year general management plan as well as five year plans which will provide the operational details.
+The Plan guides all activities within the Middlesex County owned woodlands for a period of 20 years.
+The Plan consists of two component plans: a 20-year general management plan; and 5-year plans which will provide the operational details.

-According to the Woodlands Conservation Bylaw #5738 County Council may require that private landowners obtain a permit when they intend to injure or destroy trees in woodlands specified in the By-law and impose conditions on a permit, including conditions relating to the manner in which destruction occurs and the qualification of persons authorized to injure or destroy trees.
+According to the Woodlands Conservation Bylaw #5738, County Council may require that private landowners obtain a Notice of Intent when they intend to cut or destroy trees in woodlands specified in the By-law.